 But there’s little training on or discussion about what happens to the plan after it’s submitted and underway.
 Leaders are confused about when to persist with the plan and when to pivot or change direction.
 After all, you don’t want to bail at the first sign of trouble.
 (In fact, adversity and challenges can strengthen resolve, enhance team relationships and build capacity.)
 Neither do you want to stick with a plan beyond its usefulness.

 Unfortunately, there’s more art than science to all of this.
 Gathering data, monitoring the environment and picking up on cues from stakeholders, customers and employees can help inform the ‘persist or pivot’ decision.
-So can considering questions like these with your team:

 - Is the plan complete — with the necessary objectives, actions, milestones and results outlined?

 - Have we really been working the plan?
 Has it been executed as envisioned?